-Updated February 2023: added more photo samples!
+Updated December 2024: added more digital & (finally) film photo samples!

-It’s about time for another lens review!
+Hey folks it’s about time for another lens review!
 And this time, it will be the favorite lens of my Takumar collection, the super-handy, super-fast Super Takumar 50mm f/1.4.
 Don’t get me wrong, I like the other Takumar lenses, like 28mm, but that will be covered in the next edition of the lens review.
 For now, I would like to introduce the glorious 50mm.

 First, a short history lesson.
 This lens was first introduced way back in 1964 when the first ‘super’ version was introduced by Pentax (then named Asahi Pentax).
 From then on, it has seen several incarnations through the varieties of front elements and changes in the focus ring, as the newer version has a focus ring made of rubber instead of metal.
 Coincidentally my copy of 50mm is the infamous radioactive thorium one with yellowish lens coloration.